dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 Request Services represent the services you configure and request as part of your application.
 When your objects specify dependencies, these are satisfied by the types found in `RequestServices`, not `ApplicationServices`.

 Generally, you shouldn't use these properties directly, preferring instead to request the types your classes you require via your class's constructor, and letting the framework inject these dependencies.
-This yields classes that are easier to test (see [Testing](../testing/index.md)) and are more loosely coupled.
+This yields classes that are easier to test (see [Test and debug](../testing/index.md)) and are more loosely coupled.

 > [!NOTE]
 > Prefer requesting dependencies as constructor parameters to accessing the `RequestServices` collection.